fnando/cnpj/README.md

 //=> 07033324230766
 ```

+On the web, without transformation, just use `web/cnpj.min.js`.

 ### Strict Validation

 By default, validations will strip any characters you provide.
-This means that the following is valid, because only numbers will be considered:
+This means that
+the following is valid, because only numbers will be considered:

 ```js
 cnpj.isValid("41#381#074-----6738\n\n65");